 It is your responsibility to notify your graduate program coordinator that you wish to take the Exam.
 They will determine for which section of GRAD-CMP you are to register.
 Your GRAD-CMP Canvas site will provide study materials for the history portion of the exam.
 The same exam is given twice a year (the works are carried over to the spring).
-Notification must be given to Prof. Dolp and Prof. Ho by October 1 for the fall exam on Tues Nov 14: 6-9pm and February 1 for the spring exam on Tues April 3: 6-9pm.
+Notification must be given to Prof. Dolp in the beginning of the semester you wish to take the exam at the latest.
+You may also send a notification the semester before, if you wish.

-The exam consists of two parts: 1) the history part, which is an essay exam (this takes place in Chapin Hall, please contact Prof. Dolp for exact location of the exam) and 2) the theory part, which is a take-home analysis.
-Prof. Ting Ho (HOTI@mail.montclair.edu) oversees the theory portion of the exam, please contact him for information.
-The exam asks you to examine four musical works from a historical and theoretical perspective.
+The exam consists of two parts: 1) the history part, which is an essay exam and 2) the theory part, an analysis.
+The exams this year will be in TAKE-HOME format.
+You will have 1-week to complete the theory portion and 2-weeks to complete the history portion.
+Please contact the Cali Theory Coordinator, Marcos Balter, for information on the theory portion.
+The history exam asks you to examine four musical works from a historical and theoretical perspective.
 The works are the same for both the history and theory parts of the exam, and they are representative of different eras:

 - Middle Ages/Renaissance: pre-1400, 1400-1600

 - Early & Late Common Practice: 1600-1760, 1730-1820, 1815-1910

 - Twentieth Century